ANRGUSC/Jupiter/README.md

 Jupiter is an orchestrator for Dispersed Computing (distributed computing with networked computers) that uses Docker containers and Kubernetes (K8s).

-It allows complex computing applications that are specified as directed acyclic graph (DAG)-based task graphs to be distributed across an arbitrary network of computers in such a way as to optimize the execution of the distributed computations.
+Jupiter enables complex computing applications that are specified as directed acyclic graph (DAG)-based task graphs to be distributed across an arbitrary network of computers in such a way as to optimize the execution of the distributed computations.
 Depending on the scheduling algorithm/task mapper used with the Jupiter framework, the optimizations may be for different objectives, for example, the goal may be to try